GLOBAL MARKETS-Asia shares near 3-year high, bonds see boon in U.S. stalemate | Business

 GLOBAL MARKETS-Asia shares near 3-year high, bonds see boon in U.S. stalemate

-Asian shares climbed on Thursday and bonds extended their blistering rally as investors wagered the prospect of U.S. policy gridlock would greatly favour some industries while also restraining government borrowing.
+Asian shares scaled a near three-year peak on Thursday and bonds extended their blistering rally as investors wagered the prospect of U.S. policy gridlock would greatly favour some industries while also restraining government borrowing.

 The risk of a prolonged contested election did remain, though the count was progressing in an orderly fashion with Democratic challenger Joe Biden narrowly ahead in key states.
-With massive fiscal stimulus likely off the agenda, another wave of near-free liquidity seemed inevitable.
+"While the official outcome of the U.S. election remains unknown, the odds of a Biden win and Republicans maintaining control of the Senate are increasingly becoming the most likely outcome," said Randal Jenneke, a portfolio manager at T. Rowe Price.

-"Financial markets are virtually back to the future, with monetary policy driving asset prices ever higher funded by unlimited zero-per-cent central bank money globally, and by the Federal Reserve in particular," said Jeffrey Halley, a senior market analyst at OANDA.
-"The election was a victory for higher equity prices, higher commodity prices, higher house prices, a rally in emerging markets and a much lower U.S. dollar."
+"This outcome is often seen as the 'goldilocks scenario' for financial markets -- no radical policy changes and the Fed providing ample liquidity to try to support the economy and financial markets when required."
+A divided government would constrain fiscal stimulus and any 'radical policy changes', which would boost growth stocks such as healthcare, IT and consumer discretionary, Jenneke added.

-MSCI's broadest index of Asia-Pacific shares outside Japan climbed 1.7% to reach its highest since February 2018.
-Japan's Nikkei rose 1.1% to a nine-month top and South Korea put on 1.7%.
-Chinese blue chips gained 1.1%, aided by talk a Biden White House might ease back on trade war tariffs.
+MSCI's broadest index of Asia-Pacific shares outside Japan climbed 2% to reach its highest since February 2018.
+Japan's Nikkei rose 1.7% to a more than nine-month top and South Korea put on 2.4%.
+Chinese blue chips gained 1.3%, aided by talk a Biden White House might ease back on trade war tariffs.

 (For the latest election results and more coverage, click: https://www.reuters.com/world/us-election2020) Betting sites swung toward Biden as the results trickled in, having earlier heavily favoured Trump.